 No need to stress about how to start a beauty supply store (or having to code the site) — Constant Contact’s beauty website builder makes it possible to start your beauty store in less time than it takes to put on your going-out makeup.

 If you’re wondering how to start a beauty supply store, look no further.
 This guide breaks the process into five easy steps.

 As soon as you’ve taken these steps, your beauty supply store business will be ready for launch.

-- 1. Develop your online beauty store theme
+- 1. Develop your online beauty supply store theme

 - 2. Design and build your platform

 - 3. Choose the right domain name for your new website

 - 4. Stock your ecommerce store with your products (or services)